cs480x-22c/a2-DataVis-5Ways/README.md

 - Learned how to read .csv data into d3, ggplot2, python, and java (already knew how to do most of it in java)

 **#Design Achievements**
-- impelemted simple highlighting/unhighlighting and information display/undisplay in d3.
+- Impelemted simple highlighting/unhighlighting and information display/undisplay in d3.
 I personally think the highlighting looks pretty clean, as well.
 Prior to doing this, I did not know about d3's mouseover/mouseoff tools.
-- managed to succesfully color map and size map in d3 and python (kinda) using my own systems (i.e. without looking at someone else's code).
+- Managed to succesfully color map and size map in d3 and python (kinda) using my own systems (i.e. without looking at someone else's code).
 I figured it out for myself, which I'm somewhat proud of.
 - I know it's listed above, but graph interactability in d3 and Flourish.
 - Successfully changing the alpha factor to correct for opacity in all tools/languages (except SPSS and, of course, JavaFX)
-- Achieved the basic graph structure (axes, labels, data ticks and beginning points for axes, opacity, size mapping, color mapping) for all tools (for the most part)
+- Achieved the basic graph structure (axes, labels, data ticks and beginning points for axes, opacity, size mapping, color mapping, legend) for all tools (for the most part)
 -

 *ADDITIONAL NOTES*